Robcib-GIT/Synth_Airport_Taxii/01_Trained_Models/README.md

 ---

-## Download:
+## Download

-Due to the size limitations of GitHub repositories, the trained models are available for download at the following link: https://drive.google.com/file/d/1s2PuU6891GdRzgAjii16_5z75O9yisT0/view?usp=sharing
+Due to the size limitations of GitHub repositories, the trained models are available for download at the following link: [Download Trained Models](https://drive.google.com/file/d/1s2PuU6891GdRzgAjii16_5z75O9yisT0/view?usp=sharing)

+---
 *By Miguel Ángel de Frutos Carro*